timvieira/blog/content/backprop-and-chainrule.md

 > Yann LeCun.
 (1988)
 > [A Theoretical Framework from Back-Propagation](http://yann.lecun.com/exdb/publis/pdf/lecun-88.pdf).

-Ben Recht has great blog post that uses the implicit function theorem to *derive* the method of Lagrange multipliers.
+Ben Recht has a great blog post that uses the implicit function theorem to *derive* the method of Lagrange multipliers.
 He also touches on the connection to backpropagation.